Dimensional Memorandum

 From a higher-dimensional perspective, past, present, and future are all part of the same structure

-—we just move through it like reading frames of a movie.
+—we just move through it like frames in a movie.

 2. The 4D Perspective: All Moments Exist Simultaneously